Evomon field guide

 Collector

-Delay shiny chasing
+Delay shiny-style chasing

 Common mistakes